Need specialist family law advice?

-Completing Form E is the way that may couples provide full and frank financial disclosure during the divorce process.
+Completing a financial statement, otherwise known as a Form E, is the way that most couples provide full and frank financial disclosure during the divorce process.

 In addition to fully completing this document, one of the requirements of Form E is that each individual has to provide details of all bank accounts held over the previous 12 months.
 You have to provide information including: